 Drawing on History: Pre Civil War – Vietnam (1830s – 1970s) was written for use with Beautiful Feet Book's Modern U.S. and World History course.
 A visual timeline at the beginning of the book shows the alignment of the books used within the Beautiful Feet Book's course and Drawing on History.
 However, it can easily be used alongside another resource you are using to study the modern history of the U.S. and the world to high school students to enhance your history studies with art history, art appreciation, and art projects.
 The book is available in print or as a PDF.

 The course is clearly and simply laid out without being overwhelming.
 Sixteen lessons each teach a particular type of art (i.e., Romanticism, Impressionism, etc.), explaining the historical setting from which each one sprung.
 Often, a particular artist is highlighted as an exemplar.
 For example, J.M.W.
 Turner is the artist selected to help us learn about Romanticism.
 Samples of his work are shown then students try to recreate one of his paintings.
-In the sidebars for each lesson are objectives; a list of art materials required; recommendations of books, weblinks, and DVDs; and a list of “Guiding Research Questions.”
-Lessons tend to follow the same general format: some historical background and description of the featured art style, mention of artists and their works from the period, narrower focus on the highlighted artist and one or more of their works, and one or two art project assignments.
+In the sidebars for each lesson are the objectives; a list of art materials required; recommendations of books, weblinks, and DVDs; and a list of “Guiding Research Questions.”
+Lessons tend to follow the same general format: some historical background and a description of the featured art style, mentions of artists and their works from the period, a narrower focus on the highlighted artist and one or more of his or her works, and one or two art project assignments.